InfinityIntegral/SingNote.sg/README.md

 	- [ ] theme colours

 ## Contributing...
 The best way to contribute is to complain.
-To complain refers to informing me of a bug or suggesting a new feature to be included to the app.
-You can complain by sending an email to infinityintegral333@gmail.com or by sending a message to @05524F.sg on Instagram.
+To complain refers to informing me of a bug or suggesting a new feature to be included to the software.
+Pls refer to the "Contact me" section below.

-If I perceive your suggested feature to be beyond the scope of SingNote (for example if you want professional art tools or an extension to play music), I will not approve it.
+If I perceive your suggested feature to be beyond the scope of the software, I will not approve it.
 However, you can still download the code and build your own feature.
 As long as you keep the .sg in your project name, I am ok with it.

-### Who contributed the most...
+## Who contributed the most...
 student 05524F (InfinityIntegral)

 (that is me)